Celytic/Wine-Game-Compatibilities/Game-list.md

 # Call of Duty: WWII
 This game has been really iffy.
 Using GloriousEggroll versions of Proton, I still can't get the game to boot; splash screen and then crashes, sometimes just nothing.
 Disabling ESync and FSync doesn't help in this case.
 However, I was able to get the game to boot using the WineSteam runner in Lutris under Wine-staging 6.7.
 No further testing has been done.

 Update: the game has booted using Proton 6.8-GE-1.
 After selecting an option in the menu, the game will be stuck on a loading screen.
 No further testing yet done.
 (16th of May, 2021)

+Update #2: Disabling Esync allows you to get through the menus.
+Loaded into a private match and was some stutter; although shader caching was turned off in game.
+More testing needs to be done, but looks promising.

 # Final Fantasy XIV
 The normal launcher boots under the first Lutris installer script; you have to be in legacy, or else the launcher will be stuck on the game logo.
 Haven't tested the game yet.
 Open-source fast launcher encounters a rundll32 error, and will crash after some time downloading the game.
 No further testing or tweaks done; all on Lutris 6.2 x64